David Sibbald

 I have spoken at a range of venues throughout the U.K.

 The spoken word can inspire and motivate, enlighten and influence, humour and delight.
 It can be delivered with great passion and fury, humility, modesty and wit.
-That is why I believe that it is what you say and the way that you say it, that is all important.
+That is why I believe that it is what you say and the way that you say it, that is all important - in other words a powerful message delivered passionately, intelligently and with humour can create that emotional connection with the audience that is necessary to inspire compassion and foster understanding.

 I also have access to top quality speakers and singers to enable me to provide the complete package of entertainment for your function.